 How to Claim It?

 - Diagnostic and treatment services are only provided with health plan approval provided by a medical specialist in pediatric neurology or pediatrics with experience in the field of child development.
-The attending pediatric physician may provided a referral for diagnosis.
+(The attending pediatric physician may provide a referral for diagnosis).

 - The health plans must provide the healthcare services themselves or through service providers.

-- Parent may choose an attending medical profession from among the service providers with whom their health plan has arrangements.
+- Parents may choose an attending medical professional from among the service providers with whom their health plan has arrangements.
 If the health plan is connected to more than one service provider, the health plan will established the arrangements regarding the extent of personal choice.

 - Treatments must be provided within a reasonable amount of time and within a reasonable distance from the patient's residence.

-- Stopping treatment - Treatment may only be stopped before the full number of treatments established in the healthcare services basket have been used up according to a professional opinion.
+- Stopping treatment - Treatment may be stopped before the full number of treatments established in the healthcare services basket are used used up, only if done with professional discretion.

 Wait Times for Diagnosis and Treatment

-- Priority for diagnosis and treatment in the first year following their referral is given to:
+- Priority for diagnosis and treatment in the first year following their referral is given to children in the following cases:

-- Premature infants born at a birth weight of less than 1500 grams and before week 32 of pregnancy (their wait time may not exceed 2 months from the date of the request).
+- Premature infants born at a birth weight of less than 1500 grams and before week 32 of pregnancy (their wait time may not exceed one month from the date of the request).
+For further details, see Early Referral to Child Development Services for Premature Infants.

 Payment for Services